 Contact lens–induced epithelial defects or direct trauma during lens insertion or removal can cause corneal abrasions.

 Abrasions occur more frequently with rigid lenses than with other lenses, possibly because of their small diameter and the sharp corneal defects they cause.
+Rigid contact lenses can lead to relative corneal hypoxia, epithelial edema, and epithelial breakdown.
 Corneal abrasions due to soft lenses are observed most frequently with tight or extended-wear lenses.
 In these situations, acute epithelial hypoxia impairs attachment of the epithelium to the Bowman membrane.

 The most common trauma is an inferior abrasion of the cornea caused by lens removal.
 Sometimes, the person's fingernail slices the contact lens and also the cornea.
 More often, the lens becomes slightly dehydrated at the end of the day because of insufficient blinking.
 The lens adheres to the cornea, removing the epithelium.
 This area may not heal well, especially if the epithelial cells are continually torn away.
 After the contact lens is removed, the patient may feel discomfort; however, no pain occurs when the lens is worn because it acts as a bandage.
 Patients who incompletely blink and those who work in a dry environment, read most of the day, or look at TV or computer screens should be warned about this complication.